 - Humidify.
 If the air in your home or office is dry, set up a humidifier in your work or sleep location.
 Be sure to regularly clean the humidifier according to the manufacturer's instructions.
 You can also breathe in the steam from a warm shower to help loosen the mucus in your nose and clear your head of stuffiness.

-Some small studies have shown repeated applications of capsaicin — the ingredient responsible for the heat in hot peppers — to the inside of the nose can ease nasal congestion.
-The treatment is often given multiple times on the same day, and relief has been shown to last as long as 36 weeks.
-But larger studies are needed.
+Some small studies have shown that repeated applications of capsaicin — the ingredient responsible for the heat in hot peppers — to the inside of the nose can ease nasal congestion.
+Larger studies are needed.

 Preparing for your appointment